OpenRockets/web-dev-error-solutions/errors/css/creating-a-css-only-expanding-card-with-a-subtle-reveal/README.md

 # 🐞 Creating a CSS-only Expanding Card with a Subtle Reveal

-This document details the creation of an expanding card using only CSS.
-The effect involves a smooth expansion of the card content upon hover, revealing hidden information with a subtle animation.
-We'll leverage CSS transitions and transforms for a polished user experience.
-This example uses plain CSS3, but could easily be adapted to a framework like Tailwind CSS.
+This document details how to create an expanding card effect using only CSS.
+This effect showcases a smooth expansion of the card content upon hover, revealing hidden details with a subtle animation.
+The example uses plain CSS, but the principles can be easily adapted to frameworks like Tailwind CSS.

 **Description of the Styling:**

-The card starts in a collapsed state.
-On hover, it expands horizontally, revealing more content.
-The expansion is animated using a CSS transition, creating a smooth visual effect.
-The background color subtly changes to emphasize the interaction.
+The card consists of two main parts: a front face and a back face.
+The front face displays a summary, while the back face reveals more detailed information.
+The transition effect leverages CSS transforms and transitions to smoothly expand the card and rotate it, revealing the back face on hover.
+We use `transform-style: preserve-3d;` to keep the front and back faces in a 3D space, allowing the rotation to happen realistically.
+The animation is subtle and user-friendly, making for a clean and interactive experience.

 **Full Code:**